-The common drill pipe length is basically from 27-30 feet which are classified as range-2 R2. in this article we will discuss the drill pipe lengths ranges and how to perform their design.
-There is also a simple video showing how is the running of drill pipes into the well.
+The common drill pipe length is basically from 27-30 feet, which is classified as range-2 R2.
+This article will discuss their rangebottom hole assemblys and how to perform their design.

 The Drill String is made up of several sections of Drill Pipes.
-The term “stand” consists mainly of two or three drill pipes joints which will have a length around 60 to 90 feet. every joint of pipe is referred to as a “single”.
+The term “stand” consists mainly of two or three drill pipe joints, which will be around 60 to 90 feet long.
+Every joint of pipe is referred to as a “single.”

-According to API, there are three ranges of drill pipes length; R1, R2, and R3.
+According to API, there are three ranges of drill pipe length: R1, R2, and R3.

-Range 1 (R1) is shortest in length, more common for sizing production tubing or Casing, and ranges from 18 to 22 ft.
+- Range 1 (R1) is the shortest length, more common for sizing production tubing or Casing, and ranges from 18 to 22 ft.

-Range 2 (R2) is considered the standard length for Drill Pipe and ranges from 27 to 31 ft.
+- Range 2 (R2) is considered the standard length for the Pipe, ranging from 27 to 31 ft.

 The increased length decreases the number of tool joints in each stand of drill pipe.
-The fallback being that the load exerted on each tool joint is greater increasing wear and reducing the expected life of the drill pipe.
+The fallback is that the load exerted on each tool joint is greater, increasing wear and reducing the expected life of the drill pipe.
 R3 ranges from 38 to 45 ft.

 The design criterion can be expressed as,

-Solving above Eq for the maximum length of drill pipe that can be used,
+Solving above Eq for the maximum length of pipe that can be used,

-W1 = actual weight of the first section of drill pipe, lb/ft
+- W1: the actual weight of the first section of drill pipe, lb/ft.

-W2 = actual weight of the second section of drill pipe, lb/ft
+- W2: the actual weight of the second section of drill pipe, lb/ft.